ForeachOS/ax-docs-web-cms-module/chap-image.md

 ## Importing images

+You can easily import images by providing a resource location to the actual image file.

-Any property of WebCmsImage can either refer the object id \(starting with wcm:asset:image\) or be a resource location representing the image.
-If the latter, an object id will be generated and if no WebCmsImage with that object id can be found, the resource file will be uploaded.
+Any property of `WebCmsImage` can either refer the **objectId** \(starting with _wcm:asset:image_\) or be a resource location representing the image file.
+If the latter, an object id will be generated and if no `WebCmsImage` with that object id can be found, the resource file will be uploaded.

+Only if the resource location changes between import runs would a new image be uploaded, otherwise it is perfectly safe to re-run the import.

+> The ability to import images depends on the presence of the `WebCmsImageConnector` bean.
+Because it is possible that a `WebCmsImageConnector` is only initialized late during the application bootstrap, data installers are best set to execute in the `AfterContextBootstrap` phase.

 ##### Example image import yaml